AnirudhRahul/Reddit-Embed/README.md

 ## Fork Ideas
-* Make a wordpress plugin that wraps this library
+* Make a WordPress plugin that wraps this library

 ## Use cases
 * Add reddit posts to your blog